SC-004096/SpyroWADTemplateUniversal/README.md

 >*CTRL+F5*
 *Templates -> Open Template*

-If you opened a Spyro 2 or 3 WAD, you'll want to change the line at the very end of `SpyroWAD.bt`:
+If you opened a Spyro 2 or 3 WAD, you'll want to change the line near the top of `SpyroWAD.bt`:

 `Directory root(GAME_SPYRO_1, DIRECTORY_ROOT);`